top of page

 No Surprises Act

-Standard Notice: “Right to Receive a Good Faith Estimate of Expected Charges” Under the No Surprises Act No Surprises Act: Under Section 2799B-6 of the Public Health Service Act, healthcare providers are required to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services, both orally and in writing.
+Standard Notice: “Right to Receive a Good Faith Estimate of Expected Charges” Under the No Surprises Act: Under Section 2799B-6 of the Public Health Service Act, healthcare providers are required to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services, both orally and in writing.
 These “Good Faith Estimates” of expected charges are given upon request or at the time of scheduling healthcare services.
 You have the following rights:

 ● To ask your healthcare provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.